-1662 (ix) indecent exposure; 1663 (x) inquiries into one's sexual experiences; 1664 (xi) discussion of one's sexual activities; 1665 (xii) sexual emails; and 1666 (xiii) sexting, or sexual messages or images posted on social media, for example, texts, instant 1667 messages, Facebook posts, tweets, Snapchat, Instagram or blog entries.
-1668 (d) No member, officer or employee of the House shall retaliate, including against a member, 1669 officer, intern, or employee of the House who has complained about harassment or participated 1670 in an investigation into an allegation of harassment or retaliation.
-Any person who believes that 1671 they may have been the subject of retaliation for having complained of harassment or retaliation, 1672 or for having participated in an investigation related to an allegation of harassment or retaliation, 1673 is strongly encouraged to report that information to an authorized party.
-1674 [Added Mar.
-15, 2018; Amended Jan.
-30, 2019.]
-1675 89. (a) The House shall employ a full-time Equal Employment Opportunity Officer.
-The 1676 committee on Rules shall appoint a qualified person with expertise in harassment prevention, 1677 conduct of investigations, and identifying barriers to equal employment opportunity to act as the 1678 EEO Officer at such compensation as the committee on Rules shall approve.
-1679 The EEO Officer shall serve a term of two years from the date of appointment, unless the EEO 1680 Officer sooner resigns, retires or is removed; provided, however, that the EEO Officer may only 1681 be removed: (i) for misfeasance, malfeasance or nonfeasance, as determined by agreement of
+- (xiii) sexting, or sexual messages or images posted on social media, for example, texts, instant messages, Facebook posts, tweets, Snapchat, Instagram or blog entries. - (d) No member, officer or employee of the House shall retaliate, including against a member, officer, intern, or employee of the House who has complained about harassment or participated in an investigation into an allegation of harassment or retaliation.
+Any person who believes that they may have been the subject of retaliation for having complained of harassment or retaliation, or for having participated in an investigation related to an allegation of harassment or retaliation, is strongly encouraged to report that information to an authorized party. - 1727 [Added Mar.
+15, 2018; Jan.
+30, 2019.] - 89. (a) The House shall employ a full-time Equal Employment Opportunity Officer.
+The committee on Rules shall appoint a qualified person with expertise in harassment prevention, conduct of investigations, and identifying barriers to equal employment opportunity to act as the EEO Officer at such compensation as the committee on Rules shall approve. - The EEO Officer shall serve a term of two years from the date of appointment, unless the EEO Officer sooner resigns, retires or is removed; provided, however, that the EEO Officer may only be removed: (i) for misfeasance, malfeasance or nonfeasance, as determined by agreement of Counsel and the Director, and approved by a majority vote of the committee on Rules; or (ii) by a majority roll call vote of the House. - The EEO Officer may employ such assistants as may be necessary in the discharge of the EEO Officer's duties, subject to the approval of the committee on Rules, and may expend with like approval such sums as may be necessary for the discharge of their duties.

-1682 Counsel and the Director, and approved by a majority vote of the committee on Rules; or (ii) by 1683 a majority roll call vote of the House.
-1684 The EEO Officer may employ such assistants as may be necessary in the discharge of the EEO 1685 Officer's duties, subject to the approval of the committee on Rules, and may expend with like 1686 approval such sums as may be necessary for the discharge of their duties.
-1687 (b) The EEO Officer shall receive, review and investigate all complaints alleging a violation of 1688 Rule 88, the House Anti-Harassment Policy, or the House Equal Employment Policy, including, 1689 but not limited to complaints alleging harassment or retaliation.
-Complaints shall be received, 1690 reviewed and investigated pursuant to Rules 93 to 96, inclusive.
-1691 The EEO Officer shall develop and implement written policies and procedures for receiving, 1692 investigating, resolving and maintaining records of complaints against members, officers, interns 1693 or employees of the House, or against third parties, made in accordance with Rules 93 to 98, 1694 inclusive.
-1695 (c) (1) The EEO Officer, in conjunction with the committee on Human Resources and Employee 1696 Engagement and the Director, shall provide for training of members. .
-Training shall include, 1697 without limitation, instruction on: (i) House equal employment policies, including the complaint 1698 and investigation process; (ii) workplace harassment specifically, including techniques for 1699 bystander intervention and other best practices; (iii) prohibition on retaliation; (iv) best 1700 management practices; (v) professionalism and respect; and (vi) practices for monitoring the 1701 workplace for issues and identifying risk factors.
-Each member shall make a signed, written 1702 acknowledgement of the member's completion of the training, which shall be retained by the 1703 EEO Officer.
+(b) The EEO Officer shall receive, review and investigate all complaints alleging a violation of Rule 88, the House Anti-Harassment Policy, or the House Equal Employment Policy, including, but not limited to complaints alleging harassment or retaliation.
+Complaints shall be received, reviewed and investigated pursuant to Rules 93 to 96, inclusive.

+The EEO Officer shall develop and implement written policies and procedures for receiving, investigating, resolving and maintaining records of complaints against members, officers, interns or employees of the House, or against third parties, made in accordance with Rules 93 to 98, inclusive.

+(c) (1) The EEO Officer, in conjunction with the committee on Human Resources and Employee Engagement and the Director, shall provide for training of members.
+Training shall include, without limitation, instruction on: (i) House equal employment policies, including the complaint and investigation process; (ii) workplace harassment specifically, including techniques for bystander intervention and other best practices; (iii) prohibition on retaliation; (iv) best management practices; (v) professionalism and respect; and (vi) practices for monitoring the workplace for issues and identifying risk factors.
+Each member shall make a signed, written acknowledgement of the member's completion of the training, which shall be retained by the EEO Officer.